blom/haml-coderay/README.md

       end

-The default [encoder][4] and encoder options are `:div` and `{}`, respectively, and they are accessible as:
+The default [encoder][4] and encoder options are `:div` and `{}`, respectively, and they can be altered through:

     Haml::Filters::CodeRay.encoder
     Haml::Filters::CodeRay.encoder_options